freevs/Food_Sales_Data_Analysis/README.md

-Sales Analysis
+# Sales Analysis

-In this project we will be trying to analyze a food sales dataset with over 65000 records and understand the Sales trend across time, identifying the commodities that are in demand and also giving the stakeholder visual reports to understand all the insights that we gain from the dataset and come up with better decisions to improve the sales model
+## Objective:
+The objective of this project is to analyze the sales data and find key metrics and factors and show meaningful relationship between the attributes.
+The stakeholders want to know the overall sales trend, % of growth year-wise and month-wise.